emailage/Emailage_Ruby/README.md

 ### Usage with Docker

-Add your credentials to the`sample_request.rb` script
+Add your credentials to the`sampleRequest.rb` script

 ```ruby
 require './lib/emailage'